Archaeologists Have Uncovered Ancient Remnants In Turkey Of The Final Battle Between The Persians And Lydians

 “This season we continue working inside the terrace walls in the area called the Palace region.
 We want to examine closely the structures of the terrace walls.
 Last year we were surprised during the works on the terrace walls.
 We found a level from the Bronze Age.
 We made excavations three meters deep at this level.
 Now our goal is to work in 10 meters depth.”

-However, after uncovering a stone seal, a military shield and ivory that may have once been used for furniture, it was swiftly discovered that these items did not date back to the Bronze Age and would have been artifacts that were used during the time of the war between the Lydians and Persians.
+However, after uncovering a stone seal, a military shield, and ivory that may have once been used for furniture, it was swiftly discovered that these items did not date back to the Bronze Age and would have been artifacts that were used during the time of the war between the Lydians and Persians.

 Traces of war found in ancient Lydian city Sardis https://t.co/rz0tECjq4c pic.twitter.com/Zf8f5oHEAY